• Skip to primary navigation

 Popsicles are a staple of my summer, as a tasty dairy-free alternative to ice-cream.
 My peaches and cream popsicles are such a fun treat and there is always a store in my freezer.
 For a juice-based popsicle, my apple juice popsicles are so tasty and only require three ingredients!

 These honeydew popsicles are so sweet and delicious, and the pops of blueberries add a nice fun touch.
-Super easy to make with a ripe juicy melon and healthy too, both kids and adults alike will love these melon ice pops!
+Super easy to make with a ripe juicy melon, both kids and adults alike will love these melon ice pops!

 Jump to: